 - Priority Email Support.
 Deluxe users jump the email support queue, which really comes in handy toward the filing deadline.

 - Free, Unlimited Amended Returns.
 The Deluxe Edition lets you amend and refile as many prior-year returns as you like at no additional charge.
-You normally have to pay for amended returns on an a la carte basis.
+If you’re not a Deluxe customer and you need to file amended returns, you’ll need to purchase TaxHawk’s separate Unlimited Amended Returns package for $14.95.

 - Audit Assistance.
 This informational service is available only to Deluxe users.
 It includes access to on-staff audit specialists trained to answer specific questions about the IRS audit process and audit-related IRS correspondence.
 They’re happy to review specific pieces of correspondence and answer questions about your specific tax situation.
 However, this feature should not be confused with actual audit representation, which some online tax prep platforms offer for an additional charge.